ovh/svfs/README.md

 #### Swift options

 * `container`: which container should be selected while mounting the filesystem.
+If not set,
-If not set, all containers within the tenant will be available under the chosen mountpoint.
+* `storage_policy`: expected containers storage policy.
+This is used to ignore containers not matching a particular storage policy name.
+If empty, this setting is ignored (default). all containers within the tenant will be available under the chosen mountpoint.
 * `segment_size`: large object segments size in MB.
 When an object has a content larger than this setting, it will be uploaded in multiple parts of the specified size.
 Default is 256 MB.